blabla1337/skf-flask/skf/markdown/code_examples/asp/35-code_example--Aggregate_User_Controls--.md

 			public int aggregate { get; set; }
 			public int privilege { get; set; }

 			//Here we connect to the database by means of a connection string as configured in the web.config SqlConnection conn = new SqlConnection
 			(System.Configuration.ConfigurationManager.ConnectionStrings["users"].ConnectionString);

-			//The count integer is set every time the user connects to the databse to process data public void aggregateControll(int count)
+			//The count integer is set every time the user connects to the database to process data public void aggregateControl(int count)
 			{

 				//First we include the audit log class.
 				AuditLog Log = new AuditLog();

 				conn.Open();

-				int controll = 0;
+				int control = 0;

-				//the connection has to be repported into the log files Log.SetLog(Session['userID'], "Connection to the database was made succesfully", "SUCCESS", "NULL");
+				//the connection has to be reported into the log files Log.SetLog(Session['userID'], "Connection to the database was made successfully", "SUCCESS", "NULL");

 				//Here we select the number of counts from aggregate column in order to verify the number of connections: string query = string.Format("SELECT aggregate from users WHERE userID = @userID ");